DrJohnT/DrJohnT.github.io/_blog_posts/2020-04-21-ha_journey.md

 Having been disappointed with SmartThings, I decided it was time to roll up my sleeves and write some serious code.
 To that end I purchased Raspberry Pi and installed [Home Assistant](https://www.home-assistant.io/).
 To my surprise, apart from a little YAML, there was not a lot of things for which I needed to write code.
 [Home Assistant](https://www.home-assistant.io/) supports so many things out of the box and discovers many more automatically that there is little need to resort to coding.
 Soon many more of my devices were under my control and the list keeps growing by the day.

-Although [Home Assistant](https://www.home-assistant.io/) (HA) had usurped SmartThings crown, at this point I still used SmartThings as my Zigbee and Z-Wave gateway.
-However, after a while the HA / SmartThings integration started getting unreliable, often displaying a fleeting message *“Call to the SmartThings server failed”*.
-I partly blamed this on the Meross Monster, but I did hanker after a non-internet-based solution to my Zigbee communication.

 ## Fanning the winds of change

 > *Xiaomi Aqara Temperature and humidity sensors purchased Jan 2020 – Still on the journey*